DatabaseGroup/DeSignate/README.md

 python3 designate.py --alignment <path_to_alignment_file> --phylotree <path_to_tree_file> --reference_group_id 5 --query_group_id 3 --signature_nucleotides --two_pos 5 --shannon_entropy
 ```

-### Use DeSigNate via web-interface
+### Use DeSignate via web-interface

 Next to the command-line interface, this repository contains all the data needed to run web-interface of this tool locally.
 In order to do that, Django (Version 2.2.4) must be installed.
-The local server can be started with the following command in the root directory of DeSigNate:
+The local server can be started with the following command in the root directory of DeSignate:
 ```
 python3 manage.py runserver
 ```